flux-framework/flux-core/doc/man1/flux-ping.rst

 .. program:: flux ping

-flux-ping(1) measures round-trip latency to a Flux service implementing the "ping" method in a manner analogous to ping(8).
+:program:`flux ping` measures round-trip latency to a Flux service implementing the "ping" method in a manner analogous to ping(8).
 The ping response is essentially an echo of the request, with the route taken to the service added by the service.
 This route is displayed in the output and can give insight into how various addresses are routed.

-*target* may be the name of a Flux service, e.g. "kvs". flux-ping(1) will send a request to "kvs.ping".
+*target* may be the name of a Flux service, e.g. "kvs".
+:program:`flux ping` will send a request to "kvs.ping".
 As a shorthand, *target* can include a rank or host prefix delimited by an exclamation point.
-"flux ping 4!kvs" is equivalent to "flux ping --rank 4 kvs" (see :option:`--rank` option below).
+:program:`flux ping 4!kvs` is equivalent to :option:`flux ping --rank 4 kvs`
+(see :option:`--rank` option below).
 Don't forget to quote the exclamation point if it is interpreted by your shell.

-As a shorthand, *target* may also simply be a rank or host by itself indicating that the broker on that rank/host, rather than a Flux service, is to be pinged. "flux ping 1" is equivalent to "flux ping --rank 1 broker".
+As a shorthand, *target* may also simply be a rank or host by itself indicating that the broker on that rank/host, rather than a Flux service, is to be pinged. :command:`flux ping 1` is equivalent to :option:`flux ping --rank 1 broker`.

 OPTIONS